Sterculia quinqueloba – Star Chestnut (plant)

 Care and Cultivation of Sterculia quinqueloba

-A drought tolerant, beautiful and hardy species suitable for most gardens.
+Sterculia quinqueloba is a drought tolerant, beautiful and hardy species suitable for most gardens.
 Likes a full sun position in a well drained soil.
 Deciduous in most areas.
-Can be kept as a succulent bonsai.
+Can be kept as a succulent bonsai, it has a tuberous root which can be raised for effect.